-Application materials must be post-marked or e-mailed on or before December 31st of the year prior to the summer during which you would like to participate.
+Application materials must be post-marked or e-mailed on or before February 1st of the year during which you would like to participate.

 No, this is an internship and like the majority of internships in Washington, DC, participants are not paid a salary.
 WISE does however provide a stipend of $2,100 to each student chosen to participate in the program.
 The stipend is paid in three installments: the first at the beginning, the second in the middle of the program, and the final payment is given to you after you have turned in your paper.

 In addition to the stipend, WISE pays for your housing costs for all nine (9) weeks that you will be in DC for the program.
 You and your fellow WISE students will live in the dorms at George Washington University.
 The dorms are within walking distance of the offices of the sponsoring societies.